SchoolOfCode/project-guidelines/README.md

 ## Planning: Part 2

-- Break your plan up into stories and issues
+- Break your plan up into epics and issues
 - Estimate the complexity
 - Prioritise
 - Find out which issues are blockers for others (which things need to be completed before something else can be started)